Kofi2g/Kofi2g/README.md

-### Welcome to my profile :first_quarter_moon: [Website](https://kofib.netlify.app/) 🌓 [Linkdin](https://www.linkedin.com/in/kofi/)
+### Welcome to my profile 🌓 [Linkdin](https://www.linkedin.com/in/kofi/)
-Greetings my name is Kofi, I am from London and I am currently studying and working to become a developer.\
+Greetings my name is Kofi welcome to my page \
-Here you will find me working on different projects covering:
+I mainly use:

+- Linux & Windows
 - Javacript

+I have some experience using:
+- C
+- C#
-- HTML
+- PHP
-- CSS
+- Python

 ---